 If you are writing and publishing content articles and want them to rank on Google and Bing, an SEO writing tool is a must.

 The only problem for new article writers is that tools like this are not cheap.

 For example, the Semrush SEO writing assistant is only available if you pay an expensive subscription for all the services.

-There are other premium choices available, but most of them require a subscription.
+There are other premium choices available, but most of them require an expensive annual subscription.

-But luckily, I came across a free alternative a few months ago.
+But luckily, I came across a free alternative that works quite well.

-INK for All is a free program you can use to help you optimize your articles for SEO.
+INK for All is a free app you can use to help you optimize your articles for SEO.

 For bloggers, you can also use the free version of Yoast SEO to make sure your posts are optimized correctly for search engines.

 Can these alternatives to premium writing software work well for you?

 Yes, in most cases, it’s possible to use free writing apps, tools, and programs to get you started as a writer.